 On the second floor of the gallery, at the premises derived from Mediceo Theater, is based the collection of drawings and prints, among the largest in the world, which includes about 120,000 works, dated from the end of the fourteenth century to the twentieth century, among them outstanding examples of all the great masters of Tuscany, from Leonardo to Michelangelo.

-Among the ancient statues of the famous Greek statue of the Venus de’ Medici from the first century BC, taken and brought to France by Napoleon, was returned to Florence in 1815.
+Among the ancient statues the famous Greek statue of the Venus of the Medici of the first century BC.
+Taken and brought to France by Napoleon, it was returned to Florence in 1815.

 Address: Loggiato degli Uffizi 6 Firenze Tel: 055 294883

 Opening Hours: Tuesday to Sunday from 8.15-18.50, from July to September until 22.00.
 Closed Mondays, New Year, May 1st, Christmas.